wasi-master/fastero/README.md

 ## Features

+For more info on all of these features, please the [documentation]((https://fastero.readthedocs.io))

-- 🌟 *Beautiful* formatted, colored, opionated, and ~~copied~~ output.
+- 🌟 *Beautiful* formatted, and colored output.
 Output is reminiscent of [hyperfine](https://github.com/sharkdp/hyperfine)
 - 🤯 *Amazing* exporting options
   - 📊 Export as a bar plot with matplotlib
   - 🌃 Export as a *beautiful* image with the console output
-  - ℹ Export as Markdown, HTML, CSV, AsciiDoc tables
+  - ℹ️ Export as Markdown, HTML, CSV, AsciiDoc tables
   - 💾 Export as JSON and YAML data to use them elsewhere
     - 🔁 You can also import the JSON data later within fastero to re-run the benchmark with the same parameters